okanzkaya/dog-charity/README.md

 I have used mobile-first approach in this project.

+This website is compatible with phone screens, tablet screens and desktop or laptop screens.(responsive & cross-browser)

 I have not used any external libraries.
 (Plain HTML, CSS, JS Only.)

 I just wanted to create a charity website with cute puppy pictures, I hope you liked it.